November 2024

 It was a delight to reconnect during our 2021 Holiday Luncheon.
 More than 50 members attended the event on December 10 at Lomas Santa Fe Country Club.
 In addition to enjoying hearty meals and music of the season, members passed several changes to our bylaws:

-• Addition of a calendar/fiscal-year provision
+- Addition of a calendar/fiscal-year provision

-• Authorizing the board to determine dues payment schedules
+- Authorizing the Board to determine dues payment schedules

-• Provision for in-person or electronic meetings/voting
+- Provision for in-person or electronic meetings and voting

 During the event, Society president Michele Stribling and guests paid tribute to long-time members Fran and Richard Moore, noting their many contributions to our community.
 Fran and Richard were instrumental in preventing widespread development of additional apartment complexes on the southern section of the city.